Observation of new resonances decaying to $J/\psi K^+$ and $J/\psi \phi$

 The spin and parity of each exotic state is probed by testing alternative $J^P$ hypotheses and comparing the fit likelihood values \cite{LHCb-PAPER-2016-019}.
 The $J^P$ assignments for the previously reported four $X$ states are confirmed with high significance.
 A $1^+$ assignment is favoured for the new $X(4685)$ state with also high significance, but the quantum numbers of the $X(4150)$ and $X(4630)$ are less well determined.
 The best hypothesis for the $X(4630)$ state is $1^-$ over $2^-$ at a $3\sigma$ level.
 The other hypotheses are ruled out by more than $5\sigma$.
 The fit prefers $2^-$ for the $X(4150)$ state by more than $4\sigma$.
 The narrower $Z_{cs}(4000)^+$ state is determined to be $1^+$ with high significance.
 The broader $Z_{cs}(4220)^+$ state could be $1^+$ or $1^-$, with a $2\sigma$ difference in favour of the first hypothesis.
 Other spin-parity assignments are ruled out at $4.9\sigma$ level.

-Systematic uncertainties are estimated for the masses, widths, and fit fractions of the exotic states, as well as for those $K^{*+}$ states with mass and width being free parameters in the default amplitude model.
-To probe the effects from the neglected non-$\phi$ contributions, the $\phi$ mass window is changed from $\pm15\mev$ to $\pm7\mev$, and alternatively this background is subtracted using the \sPlot technique\cite{Pivk:2004ty}.
+Systematic uncertainties are estimated for the masses, widths, and fit fractions of all states.
+To probe the effects from the neglected $B^+\to\jpsi K^+K^-K^+$ non-$\phi$ contributions, the $\phi$ mass window is changed from $\pm15\mev$ to $\pm7\mev$, and alternatively this background is subtracted using the \sPlot technique\cite{Pivk:2004ty}.
 The Blatt-Weisskopf barrier~\cite{LHCb-PAPER-2016-019} hadron size is varied between 1.5 and 4.5\,GeV$^{-1}$.
-The default NR $0^+$ $\jpsi\phi$ representation is changed from a constant to a linear polynomial, multiplied by the Blatt-Weisskopf barrier factors.
-Optional $1^+$ or $2^+$ NR $\jpsi\phi$ contributions are also included.
+The default NR $0^+$ $\jpsi\phi$ representation is changed from a constant to a linear polynomial.
+Additional $1^+$ or $2^+$ NR $\jpsi\phi$ contributions are also included.
 The smallest allowed orbital angular momentum in the resonance function is varied.
 For the $X(4140)$, which peaks near the $\jpsi\phi$ threshold, the Flatt\'e model\cite{Flatte:1976xu} is used instead of the Breit-Wigner amplitude.
 A simplified one-channel K-matrix model~\cite{PDG2020} is used to describe various $K^*$ resonances instead of the sum of Breit-Wigner amplitudes.
 Two-channel K-matrix models have also been tried for the $\nslj{2}{1}{P}{1}$ and $\nslj{2}{3}{P}{1}$ $K^*$ states with the coupled-channel thresholds opening up near 1.75\gev, with an insignificant improvement to the description of the $m_{\phi K}$ distribution.
-An extended model is tested by adding five more $K^{*+}$ resonances, which are predicted in the allowed $\phi K^+$ mass range.
+To cover the full range of $K^{*+}$ resonances predicted in the allowed $\phi K^+$ mass range, an extended model is tested by adding five more $K^{*+}$ resonances with mass above 2\gev \cite{Godfrey:1985xj}.
 The presence of an extra $X$ state contribution, with $J$ from 0 to 2, to the extended model is also checked.
 The difference between the results obtained from assigning $1^+$ or $1^-$ hypotheses to the $Z_{cs}(4220)^+$ is taken as a systematic uncertainty.
 The mass-dependent width in the denominator of the Breit-Wigner function for the $K^{*+}$ resonances is calculated with the lightest allowed channel ($\pi K$ for natural spin-parity resonances and $\omega K$ for others) instead of $\phi K$.